spacetelescope/science-platform-images/doc/FRAMEWORK.md

 Fundamentally, resolving dependency conflicts entails changing loose requirements definitions as needed and recompiling the package version solutions.
 It's both a mathematically precise specification process, and at the same time more of an art than a science.

 *IMPORTANT* historically we have solved pip dependency conflicts by directly changing the requirement spec where a bad requirement is first requested.
 This left pins scattered throughout the codebase in ways which are difficult to keep tabs on and/or increased the likelihood of inter-mission conflicts.
-Moreover,  with the advent of chilly builds,  build failures associated with not carrying over *required* version hints became an issue.
-As a result,  to the degree possible,  .pip requirements needed to make builds work should be defined for each environment in a file named `build-hints.pip`.  `build-hints.pip` is the one .pip file carried over,  verbatim, to frozen or chilly builds.
-All other .pip files should be versionless package lists.
+As a result,  to the degree possible,  .pip requirements needed to make builds work should be defined for each environment in a file named `build-hints.pip`.  `build-hints.pip` is the one .pip file carried over,  verbatim, to frozen builds.
+All other .pip files can then be versionless package lists.
 It is OK to specify the same package with different constraints so packages added to `build-hints.pip` should not be removed from the spec which originally requests them.

 ##### Wrong Version of Python Supported